DUNE-DAQ/nanorc/docs/README.md

 ```

-You can then send the `init`, `conf`, `start`, and `resume` commands to get things going.
-Note that `start` requires a run number as argument.
+You can then send the `init`, `conf`, `start`, and `resume` commands to get things going. `start` requires a run number as argument.
+It also optionally takes booleans to toggle data storage (`--disable-data-storage` and `--enable-data-storage`), an integer to control trigger separation in ticks (`--trigger-interval-ticks <num ticks>`) and an integer to control the wait between `start` and `resume` in seconds (`--resume-wait <num seconds>`)

 The commands produce quite verbose output so that you can see what was sent directly to the applications without digging in the logfiles.

-Triggers will not be generated until after a resume command is issued, and then trigger records with 2 links each at 1 Hz will be generated.
+Triggers will not be generated until after a resume command is issued, and then trigger records with 2 links each at a default of 1 Hz will be generated.

 Use 'status' to see what's going on: